FAFSA Simplification Act

 Still not sure whose information to include on the FAFSA?
 Click on this link for clear direction on who counts as a parent on the FAFSA form.

-The Student Aid Index (SAI) will replace the Expected Family Contribution (EFC).
-The SAI is the number that will be used to determine a student’s eligibility for need-based aid.
-The SAI will be calculated using the information that the student and contributors provide on the FAFSA form.
-The minimum SAI will be a negative number (-1500).
+The Student Aid Index (SAI) is the number used to determine a student’s eligibility for need-based aid.
+The SAI is calculated using the information that the student and contributors provide on the FAFSA form.
+The minimum SAI is a negative number (-1500).

 Additional Resources